dean0x7d/pybinding/docs/intro.rst

 Python is a programming language which is easy to learn and a joy to use.
 It has deep roots in the scientific community as evidenced by the rich scientific Python library collection: `SciPy
 <http://www.scipy.org/>`_.
-As such, Python is the ideal choice as the main interface for Pybinding.
+As such, Python is the ideal choice as the main interface for pybinding.
 In the core of the package, C++11 is used to accelerate model construction and the most demanding calculations.
 This is done silently in the background.